jgmdev/ddos-deflate/README.md

 ### Notable Features

 v 0.8.0
+* kill all established connections
+* avoid multiple ban of IP due to the established connections
 * It is possible to have different maximum connection for HTTP(s) services
 * It is possible to whitelist /etc/hosts ips
+* Net installer
+* Net upgrader

 v 0.7.1
 * It is possible to whitelist IP addresses, via /etc/ddos/ignore.ip.list.